KrasniKot/python-todolist-mcp-interview/README.md

 The usage of this project is rather straight forward.

 1. Open `Claude Desktop`
-2. Prompt it to perform an action.
+2. Ask it to perform an action.
 Eg "List all the current todolists" or "Create a new todo list"

 ### Actions That Can Be Performed